 What we don’t: Expensive and no secure phone storage.

 Vuori is a relative newcomer to the outdoor space, but they’ve risen to popularity remarkably quickly.
 Their recipe for success: highly comfortable and good-looking clothing that can still hold its own outdoors.
-Their Miles Jogger is case in point, combining a buttery-soft feel with impressive resistance to wind and abrasion.
+Their Miles Jogger is a case in point, combining a buttery-soft feel with impressive resistance to wind and abrasion.
 The polyamide/elastane mix nicely balances stretch and long-term durability—we haven’t experienced any pilling to date—and remained wrinkle-free even after multiple days of use, including being haphazardly stuffed into our travel backpack during an overnight flight.
-The high-waisted design is also supportive but low-profile enough for comfortably wearing under a hipbelt.
+The waist design is also supportive but low-profile enough for comfortably wearing under the hipbelt of a backpack.
 Finally, the pants wick moisture well and dry quickly when wet, which are crucial characteristics for frequent travelers.

 See the Vuori Miles Jogger